+I love buying new clothes.
 And yet, when my husband and I sat down to complete our first budget, I had $0 to spend on clothes.
 It was like that for many months until I just broke down.
 I wanted clothes BAD.
-They felt forbidden, so I did what any adult in control of their actions did.
-I cried and went on a shopping spree.
+They felt forbidden, so I did what any adult in control of their actions did (she says sarcastically).
+I said “forget the budget!” and went on a shopping spree.

 Over the years I have had to learn how to control my shopping sprees.
-It’s not easy and I’m not great at it, but I definitely don’t spend as much money on clothing as I used to!
+It’s not easy and I’m not great at it, but I definitely don’t spend as much money on clothing as I used to.

+Have you considered giving yourself a clothing allowance?
 Give yourself a set amount that you can spend each month and save up your money over several months to make a big purchase.
 You’ll become more disciplined and you will save money all at the same time!

 8. Extra Groceries